FrancoRamirezz/Sentiment-Analysis/README.md

 # Sentiment-Analysis
-Sentiment Analysis on Emails and how this can be used to detect phising emails
+Sentiment Analysis on Emails and how this can be used to detect Phishing Emails